Here are some tips for setting up your Australian company.

 In this article, I am going to share some tips to help you set up your Australian company.

 You should know upfront that you have options; that is, you can either set up a company online using business to consumer software or through a lawyer (who may also use software).
 It’s really up to you.
-I am not going to go through the pro's and con's of each.
+I am not going to go through the pro's and con's of each option.

 It’s a good idea to have a few options for your company name prepared.